otrv4/otrv4/otrv4.md

 parties.

-In the non-interactive DAKE, the initiator (Bob, in the above overview) has participation deniability, but Alice, the responder, does not.
+In the non-interactive DAKE, the initiator (Bob, in the above overview) has online deniability, but Alice, the responder, does not.
 This happens as there can exist a protocol whereby a third party, with Alice's help, can establish an authenticated conversation with Bob in Alice's name without having to learn her private keys.
 This generates irrefutable cryptographic proof that a